irhum/superlets/README.md

 ### Demo
 In time-frequency analysis, we convert a signal into a time-frequency representation, where we want to identify how "strongly" each frequency component is activated at each timestep.
 Due to the [Gabor limit](https://en.wikipedia.org/wiki/Uncertainty_principle#Signal_processing), there are fundamental limitations to how precise our estimates can be: higher frequency precision requires trading off precision in time, and vice versa.
 In wavelet analysis, this is typically controlled by the number of cycles used in each wavelet.

-For instance, if we have the following signal (similar to that of Fig. 3 in the paper):
+For instance, suppose we have the following test signal (similar to that of Fig. 3 in the paper):

 ![Signal](../images/signal.png?raw=true)